Make your own shop more successful with conversion hacking? Arrange a free appointment with Jörg Dennis Krüger now: https://jdk.de/termin/

 These are the things we know, these are the illegal things, we leave them out.
 But this attitude behind it: Hey, let's test the limits!
 This is where we all need to get to.
 Because then we have the edge over our competition and these limits are first in our heads and they are usually not that far away.
 And they're not like "oh God, oh God, oh God, we have to crawl the competitors on a large scale and really now..."
 No, no, no, no!

-The limits are often very small limits.
-We'll just post 100 different motifs on Facebook, add a bit more budget and see what works really well.
+The limits are often quite small.
+We simply put 100 different motifs on Facebook, add a little more budget and see what works really well.

 It's not such a big deal, but when you talk about it in the company, a lot of people already say "Oh God, oh God, oh God", or another limit: Let's minimize the navigation in the online shop and really only try that highlight relevant elements that you want the user to click on, because don't forget; he has only one click, then he is on the next page.
 So offering a thousand options might not help at all.

-Yes, and just cross this limit in your head.
+Yes, and just cross that line in your head.

-That's the first step and then we can expand it bit by bit, until you maybe tackle a few other limits and then bit by bit really kindle the conversion tiger.
+That's already the first step and then we can expand it bit by bit until you maybe tackle a few other boundaries and then bit by bit really unleash the conversion tiger.

-So now I've been talking for almost 20 minutes, I didn't want to talk that long.
-I thought the first episode would be 5-6 minutes.
-Well well, I've already shot a bit out, all so thoughts.
+So, now I've been talking for almost 20 minutes, I didn't want to talk that long.
+I thought so the first episode we do so 5-6 minutes.
+Well well, I have already shot out a little bit, everything so thoughts.